jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.mark: [TestMarkValue](#testmarkvalue)

-Indicates whether the suite was marked with `.skip`, `.only` (or not marked at all).
-Only suites that called `.skip` or `.only` are considered to be marked; this value isn’t inherited.
-As a result, the tests in a suite can be skipped but without the suite being *marked* `.skip`.
+Indicates whether the suite was defined using `.skip`, `.only`, or neither.
 Suites with no function body are considered to be marked `.skip`.

 [Back to top](#automation-api)